+Shifra Bronznick is a strategist to social sector networks, organizations, and leaders.
+Her partnership with Auburn has deepened its influence and impact.
 Shifra created the groundbreaking Better Work, Better Life paid leave campaign.
 The Men as Allies initiative she launched has influenced creative approaches to diversifying thought leadership.
 The leadership programs she designs support hundreds of women in cultivating their full potential and advancing systemic change.
 She is creating a Philanthropic Leadership Curriculum for Women Moving Millions, funded by the Gates Foundation.

-The leadership strategist to the White House Project for a decade, Shifra has been a senior fellow at the Research Center for Leadership in Action at NYU/Wagner, where she teaches strategic leadership for the n thethe Selah leadership program, a collaboration of Nathan Cummings and Bend the Arc. l justice andExecutive Masters in Public Administration program.
+The leadership strategist to the White House Project for a decade, Shifra has been a senior fellow at the Research Center for Leadership in Action at NYU/Wagner where she teaches strategic leadership for the Executive Masters in Public Administration program.